-Overall, after applying all exclusion criteria n = 5,041 women withand 23,130 observationscurrent waves were eligible for our main analysis estimating effects of hormonal contraception on sexuality.
+Overall, after applying all exclusion criteria n = 5,041 women with 23,130 observations were eligible for our main analysis estimating effects of hormonal contraception on sexuality.
 Each woman was observed between 1 and 13 times (the first wave was always excluded because no information from the previous wave was available); with an average of 4.59 observations (standard deviation of 3.46).
-We had up to 4.59 current eligible waves on average per woman (standard deviation of 3.46), ranging from 1 to 13 available waves (the first wave of each woman had to be excluded from all analyses because no information from the previous wave was available).
-Table 4 displays the number of waves (for all categorical variables) or means, standard deviations, and ranges (for all continuous variables) for all included women and all observations current waves.
+Table 4 displays the number of waves (for all categorical variables) or means, standard deviations, and ranges (for all continuous variables) for all included women and all observations.

-Table 5 shows zero-order correlations of all variables included in the samemain analysis estimating effects of hormonal contraception on sexuality (except the categorical variable number of children) averaged within women across all available observationscurrent waves.
-Hormonal contraception measured in the current wave correlated positively with hormonal contraception measured in the previous wave (r = .86 [95% CI: .86,; .87]).
-As is to be expected, bBoth measures (hormonal contraception measured in the current wave, and hormonal contraception measured in the previous wave) correlated positively with the average frequency of using hormonal contraception (r = .95 [.94,; .95] and r = .95 [.94,; .95], respectively).
+Table 5 shows zero-order correlations of all variables included in the same analysis averaged within women across all available observations.
+Hormonal contraception measured in the current wave correlated positively with hormonal contraception measured in the previous wave (r = .86 [95% CI: .86, .87]).
+As is to be expected, both measures (hormonal contraception in the current wave, hormonal contraception in the previous wave) correlated positively with the average frequency of using hormonal contraception (r = .95 [.94, .95] and r = .95 [.94, .95], respectively).

-Hormonal contraception measured in the current wave correlated negatively with income, years of education, relationship duration, completed fertility plans, and age (ordered from weakest to strongest negative correlation, rs ranging from -.11 [-.14, $\frac{1}{7}$ -.08] to -.50 [-.52, $\frac{1}{7}$ -.48]), as well as positively with the end of a relationship in the last year (r = .11 [.09, $\frac{1}{7}$ .14]) and the start of a relationship in the last year (r = .15 [.12, $\frac{1}{7}$ .17]).
+Hormonal contraception in the current wave correlated negatively with income, years of education, relationship duration, completed fertility plans, and age (ordered from weakest to strongest negative correlation, rs ranging from -.11 [-.14, -.08] to -.50 [-.52, -.48]), as well as positively with the end of a relationship in the last year (r = .11 [.09, .14]) and the start of a relationship in the last year (r = .15 [.12, .17]).